open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

         ans2:
           value: Not paired.
           feedback: Incorrect!
-      selected_scenario_part4: Compare artery thicknesses at the beginning of a study and after 2 years of taking Vitamin E for the same group of patients.
+      selected_scenario_part4: Compare literacy levels at the start and end of a year-long reading program for the same group of participants.
       part4:
         ans1:
           value: Paired.